You'll find a printable clock worksheet for several levels: digital, analog, and Roman numeral clocks.

 Learning the numbers of the clock face is handy for those children who use the Orton or Spalding Phonics courses since the round letters use the clock vocabulary.
 Clock faced letters begin at 2 on the clock as this is the very trick that helps form the roundness of the letters.

 Color an analog clock face, cut out the hands.
 Teach how to tell time by moving the hands around the clock face and telling or quizzing as needed.
 This is more useful if you are able to print this onto card stock.
+The logo is removed from the PDF.

 This PDF has three worksheets for clocks that offer space to copy the numbers that go with the analog clock face.